shhivam005/lugnitdgp-website-old/README.md

 # lugnitdgp.github.io

-This is the repository for the official NIT Durgapur's GLUG website.
+This is the repository for the official NIT Durgapur's (in West Bengal) GLUG website.
 It is presently based on `Jekyll` static site generator.
 So, make sure `jekyll` is installed when you are running locally.